meekm/LoRaSoundkit/README.md

 }
 ```
 ## Example graphical output Sound Kit
-Below a graph of a sound measurement in my living room in dB(Z).
+Below a graph of a sound measurement in my living room in dB(A).
 In this graph some remarkable items are vissible:
-* blue line shows the peaks of the belling comtoise clock each half hour
+* blue line shows the max level of the belling comtoise clock each half hour
-* visible noise of the dishing machine from 1:00 to 2:00
+* visible noise of the dishing machine from 0:30 to 1:30
-* low noise of of the fridge, see the  63 Hz and 125 Hz line
+* noise of of the fridge the 125 Hz line
+* incrementing outside traffic (63 Hz) at 7.00

 ![alt Example output](images/grafana.png "Example output")

 The green blocks shows the average spectrum levels.
 This graph is made with Nodered, InfluxDb and Grafana.